-which originate from an absolutization of what has only a relative and dependent existence.
-The ancient Greeks, whose conception of human nature had such a predominant influence upon the traditional theological view of man, worshipped their Olympian gods who were merely deified cultural powers of Greek society.
-These gods were represented as invisible and immortal beings endowed with a splendid beauty and a suprahuman power.
-But these splendid gods had no power over the fate of death to which mortals are subjected.
-This is why the famous Greek poet, Homer, said: "Even the immortal gods cannot help lamentable man, when the horrible fate of death strikes him down."
+Greek poet, Homer, said: "Even the immortal gods cannot help lamentable man, when the horrible fate of death strikes him down."
 And the same poet says that the immortal gods fight shy of every contact with the realm of death.

-But hear now what Psalm 139 says about God: "Whither shall I go from thy Spirit?
+But hear now what Psalm one hundred and thirtynine says about God: "Whither shall I go from thy Spirit?
 Or whither shall I flee from thy presence?
-If I ascend up into heaven, thou art there: If I make my bed in the realm of death, behold, thou art there" (vv.
-7-8).
-Here we face the living God as Creator, whom the ancient Greeks did not know.
-In an indissoluble contact with this self-revelation as Creator, God has revealed man to himself.
+If I ascend up into heaven, thou art there: If I make my bed in the realm of death, behold, thou art there."
+Here we face the living God, as Creator, whom the ancient Greeks did not know.

+In an indissoluble contract with this self-revelation as Creator, God has revealed man to himself.
 Man was created in the image of God.
-Just as God is the absolute Origin of all that exists outside of himself, so he created man as a being in whom the entire diversity of aspects and faculties of the temporal world is concentrated within the religious center of his existence, which we call our I, and which the Holy Scripture calls our heart, in a pregnant, religious sense.
-As the central seat of the image of God, the human selfhood was endowed with the innate religious impulse to concentrate its whole temporal life and the whole temporal world upon the service of love to God.
-And since the love for God implies the love for his image in man, the whole diversity of God's temporal ordinances is related to the central, religious commandment of love, namely, "thou shalt love the Lord, thy God, with all thy heart, soul and mind, and thy neighbor as thyself" (Mark 12:30-31).
-This is the radical [190] biblical sense of the creation of man in the image of God.
-It leaves no room for any neutral sphere in life which could be withdrawn from the central commandment in the kingdom of God.
+Just as God is the absolute Origin of all that exists outside of Himself, so He created man as a being, in whom the entire diversity of aspects and faculties of the temporal world is concentrated within the religious center of his existence, which we call our I, and which the Holy Scripture calls our heart, in a pregnant, religious sense.
+As the central seat of the image of God, the human selfhood was endowed with the innate religious impulse to concentrate his whole temporal life and the whole temporal world upon the service of love to God.
+And since the love for God implies the love for His image in man, the whole diversity of temporal ordinances of God is related to the central, religious commandment of love, namely, "thou shalt love the Lord, thy God, with all thy heart, soul and mind, and thy neighbor as thyself."
+This is the radical biblical sense of the creation of man in the image of God.
+It leaves no room for any neutral sphere in life, which could be withdrawn from the central commandment in the kingdom of God.

 Since the image of God in man concerned the radix, that is, the religious center and root of our entire temporal existence, it follows that the fall into sin can only be understood in the same radical, biblical sense.
-The whole fall into sin can be summarized as being the vain illusion that arose in the human heart, namely, that the human I has the same absolute existence as God himself.
+The entire fall into sin can be summed up as a false illusion, which arose in the human heart, namely, that the human I has the same absolute existence as God Himself.
 This was the false insinuation of Satan, to which man gave ear: "Ye shall be like God."
-This apostasy from the living God implied the spiritual death of man, since the human I is nothing in itself and can only live from the Word of God and in the lovecommunion with its divine Creator.
-However this original sin could not destroy the religious center of human existence with its innate religious impulse to seek for its absolute Origin.
-It could only lead the central impulsion in a false, apostate direction by diverting it to the temporal world with its rich diversity of aspects, which, however, have only a relative sense.
+This apostasy from the living God implied the spiritual death of man, since the human I is nothing in itself and can only live from the Word of God and in the love-communion with its divine Creator.
+However, this original sin could not destroy the religious center of human existence with its innate religious impulse to seek for its absolute Origin.
+It could only lead this central impulsion in a false, apostate direction by diverting it to the temporal world with its rich diversity of aspects, which, however, have only a relative sense.